 1. Two types of Information Architect are 2.
-From the consumer's perspective there can be modes of finding information.
+From the consumer's perspective there can be modes information.
 3. Some users don't know what they are looking for, this type of searching is called 4.
 Two types of organization schemes are defined as and 5.
 Geographical Organization Schemes is the example of organization scheme.
-6. .
-Hybrid Organization Scheme is the example of Organization scheme.
-7. Topical Organization Scheme is the example of 8. .
-Database model is also known as approach.
-9. .
+6. Hybrid Organization Scheme is the example of Organization scheme.
+7. Topical Organization Scheme is the example of Organization scheme.

+- 8. Database model is also known as approach. - 9.
 Sitemaps comes under Type of Navigation System.
-10. 10.
-Local Navigation system is a type of Type of Navigation System.